thedzy/jamf_change_monitor/README.md

 # How it works:

 1. Each module in the modules' folder is run simultaneously
-2. Each module downloads data from the API into a git repository
+2. Each module downloads data from the API into a git repository and removes untracked data
 3. Each file is committed and or removed
 4. A log of diff changes are emailed
 5. (Optionally) Push the changes to a remote repository